-Fancy Free Walks is a non-profit-making organisation set up for the public benefit.
+Fancy Free Walks is a non-profit-making organisation set up to introduce more people to our simply wonderful countryside, to exercise the mind and body in the pleasantest way, and to connect with our historic land, towns and villages.
 It has no finance and all the work in planning and authoring the walks, and in maintaining this site is voluntary and unpaid.

 All text and drawings on this website are the original work of the authors and do not borrow from any other source.